 Put simply, it is an arrangement of an assessee’s business or financial dealings, in such a way that complete tax benefit can be availed by legitimate means, i.e. making use of all beneficial provisions and relaxations provided in the tax law, so that the incidence of the tax is minimum.

 This ensures savings of taxes along with conformity to the legal obligations and requirements.
 Therefore, it is permitted by law.

 - Reduction of Tax Liability: An assessee can save the maximum amount of tax, by properly arranging his/her operations as per the requirements of the law, within the framework of the statute.

-- Productive Investment: One of the major objective of tax planning is channelisation of taxable income to different investment plans.
+- Productive Investment: One of the major objectives of tax planning is the channelisation of taxable income to different investment plans.
 It aims at the optimum utilization of resources for productive causes and relieving the assessee from tax liability.

 - Healthy Growth of Economy: The growth and development of the economy greatly depend on the growth of its citizens.
 Tax planning measures involve generating white money that flows freely and results in the sound progress of the economy.

 - Economic Stability: Proper tax planning brings economic stability by various techniques such as mobilizing resources for national projects or availing ways for investments which are productive in nature.